 What Industry Observed

-Google is calling this a global and core update, but based on the analysis done by industry experts thus far, there seems to be a focus on health and medical sites (YMYLsites).
+Google is calling this a global and core update (Google Medic), but based on the analysis done by industry experts thus far, there seems to be a focus on health and medical sites (YMYLsites).
 But many sites besides those were also impacted by the update.
 This update has taken on the name the Medic Update because of its focus on the medical and health space.
 This specific focus is something Google has not confirmed yet.

 What is YMYL?“Your Money or Your Life” pages are those focused on money and life events.
 The Google raters’ guideline defined them as: